Chocolate Frosting

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-This unbelievable Chocolate Frosting is made with only 4 ingredients.
+This unbelievable homemade Chocolate Frosting Recipe is made with only 4 simple ingredients.
 It starts off as a rich ganache, and then it’s whipped into a fluffy, spreadable consistency you’ll absolutely love.

 Chocolate frosting being spread over a roll cake.